What is Growth-Driven Design?

 - The purpose of your website

-- The time, money and resources you require for your project
+- The time, money and resources that you need for your website redesign project

-- Setting goals - a clear understanding of business objectives and setting goals for what you want to achieve
+You should have a clear understanding of what you want to get from your website redesign project.
+Think of your long and short-term business objectives and set goals for what you want to achieve based on these.

 A vital stage of any strategy process, buyer personas will help you tailor your website, and your content, to your ideal customer.
 Your buyer persona should be at the heart of your strategy, and can help you determine ideas for your website redesign.

 UX should be a priority in any website redesign.
 Think of your site visitors and what they want to achieve when they land on your website.
 Can they easily access the pages that they need?
 Do pages align to their thought processes?
 Consider how each visitor interacts with your website.

 Talk to your team and decide on the pages that you need on your new website, then compile a visual sitemap.
 It’s a good idea to mark pages that are ‘must-haves’, ‘nice to haves’, and ‘not needed’ so that you can create a roadmap for your Growth Driven Design project.

 Remember that launchpad we mentioned earlier?
 That’s this part.
 Instead of pushing an entire site live and hoping for the best, the launchpad focuses on your most important pages and goes live with the must-have aspects of your website.
 Going live with only the most important pages means that Growth Driven Design has a fast turnaround, as opposed to traditional website design that can take upwards of six months.